Cane Corso Colors: Which Coat Colors Predict the Healthiest Puppy

-Red is the result of the E locus gene interacting with phaeomelanin, the color pigment that produces the red/yellow spectrum of coat colors.
+Red results from the E locus gene interacting with phaeomelanin, the color pigment that produces the red/yellow spectrum of coat colors.

 Depending on the complexities of an individual puppy’s gene pool, a red Cane Corso may be very pale or quite dark.
-At the pale end, the coat might appear as a champagne with the merest red tinge.
-At the dark end, the coat might look like a burnished dark wood.
+The coat might appear as champagne at the pale end with the merest red tinge.
+The coat might look like a burnished dark wood at the dark end.

 Blue Cane Corso

 How can a dog’s coat be blue?
 Is that even possible?
-In the world of canine color genetics, the word blue actually means blue-gray or slate.
-This is a gray color with a bluish tinge, as apposed to a violet or lilac tinge.
+In canine color genetics, the word blue means blue-gray or slate.
+This is a gray color with a bluish tinge, unlike a violet or lilac tinge.

-The blue Cane Corso coat is truly rare and is difficult to breed for.
-A Cane Corso that has a gray-slate coat has inherited two copies of a recessive gene called the D (dilute) locus.
+The blue Cane Corso coat is rare and difficult to breed.
+A Cane Corso with a gray-slate coat inherited two copies of a recessive gene called the D (dilute) locus.

 Liver Cane Corso

-In the world of dog coat colors, liver is also known as brown or chocolate depending on the shade.
+Depending on the shade, the liver is also known as brown or chocolate in dog coat colors.

-In the world of Cane Corso dog breeders, liver is a non-standard coat color that is disallowed for show ring purposes.
+In Cane Corso dog breeders, the liver is a non-standard coat color that is disallowed for show ring purposes.

-As The Cane Corso Association of America (CAAA) explains, the reason the breed standard discourages certain colors is because they require emphasizing less common genes.
+The Cane Corso Association of America (CAAA) explains that the breed standard discourages certain colors because they require emphasizing less common genes.

-And while there is nothing necessarily wrong when a puppy occasionally pops out with a less common coat color, trying to breed whole litters of rare colored Cane Corso puppies is discouraged.
+And while there is nothing necessarily wrong when a puppy occasionally pops out with less common coat color, trying to breed whole litters of rare-colored Cane Corso puppies is discouraged.

-There is just too much still not known about how all the genes in the Cane Corso gene pool interact to tinker with the genes in this way.
+There is just too much still unknown about how all the genes in the Cane Corso gene pool interact to tinker with the genes in this way.
 It could end up producing puppies with serious health problems.

 Isabella Cane Corso

-Isabella is a term that is used to describe a gray or brown coat with a lilac tinge to it.
+Isabella is used to describing a gray or brown coat with a lilac tinge.
 Isabella also produces a color spectrum that ranges from very light straw to tawny.

 Steer clear of any Cane Corso breeder that advertises white Cane Corsos.

-There is a lot of controversy surrounding the fomentino Cane Corso coat color.
-Some breeders believe this is the straw recessive coat color that can trigger serious skin and coat health issues.
+There is a lot of controversy surrounding the formentino Cane Corso coat color.
+Some breeders believe this straw recessive coat color can trigger serious skin and coat health issues.

 Other breeders believe that the very light cream or wheat/straw Fomentino coat color arises because of an earlier crossbreeding in the Cane Corso’s breed lineage.

-What is agreed-upon is that fomentino is also a dilute coat color, which means the puppy has inherited two recessive coat color genes from the parents.
-As with other light Cane Corso coat colors, fomentino can come with a higher risk of skin issues.
+What is agreed upon is that formentino is also a dilute coat color, meaning the puppy inherited two recessive coat color genes from the parents.
+As with other light Cane Corso coat colors, formentino can have a higher risk of skin issues.